Mike Salinas (drag racer): Personal life

 Salinas is of Mexican-Commanche-Spanish descent.
 His family resides in the San Francisco Bay Area in California.
 He is the father of NHRA Top Fuel driver Jasmine Salinas and Pro Stock Motorcycle rider Jianna Evaristo.

-When he's not racing, Mike and his wife, Monica, along with his daughters, have been running their family-owned business, Valley Services, since 1986.
+When he's not racing, Salinas and his wife, Monica, along with his daughters, have been running their family-owned business, Valley Services, since 1986.